 I grew up in the Chicago suburbs with anywhere from two to five cats.
 I attended the University of Michigan for college because I planned to follow in my dad's footsteps- I wanted to become a human physician.
 Late in my senior year I realized that I would rather treat four-footed furry patients, especially ones that "meowed."
 I attended the University of Illinois College of Veterinary Medicine in Champaign-Urbana (or "Chambana" as we lovingly called it).
 I graduated from vet school in 2002, and my husband and I immediately moved back to Southeast Michigan.
 I worked for almost two years at a small animal practice in the western suburbs of Detroit before landing my dream job here at Cat Care, PC.

-Pat and I live with our four cats in the western suburbs.
-Cawti is our “g-orange-ous” orange tabby girl, and she has my husband wrapped around her paw.
+Pat and I live with our three cats in the western suburbs.
 Morrolan (aka Roly Badger) is our very dapper black and white Tuxedo chap.
 He’s got the devil in him- he likes to chase Cawti just to hear her squeal (and to let us know he’s hungry).
 We adopted kittens in the summer of 2013 after losing our two oldest kitties, Sethra and McCarty, to cancer.
 Seamus (“shaymus”) is the cutest, sweetest buff and white boy EVER, in my not-so-humble and totally biased opinion!
 His sister, Aine (“awwwwn-ya”) is a beautiful brown tabby girl with hints of tortoiseshell on her back.
 She’s not the brightest bulb in the box, but she makes up for it by melting into a boneless bag of purrs when you pick her up!

 I am a voracious reader- my preferred genre is Sci Fi, but I delve occasionally into fantasy and some non-fiction (usually science and military history).
 In fact, Sethra, Morrolan, and Cawti (and her late brother Vladimir) are all named after characters in my favorite fantasy series.
 I’m a DIYer- I love gardening and fixing up my old house.
 I am also an avid (my husband says “rabid”) hockey fan- I live and die by my Red Wings!